pmatulis/maas-one/README.md

     http://localhost:8002/MAAS
     credentials: admin/ubuntu

-Confirm networking and images.
-Verify controller status (items 'regiond' to 'dhcpd' should be green).
-If not green this may help:
+Confirm networking, images, and controller ('Controllers' tab).
+For the controller, all the items from 'regiond' to 'dhcpd' should be green.

-    sudo systemctl restart maas-rackd.service
-    sudo systemctl restart maas-regiond.service

 ## Create the nodes